 These modules are more expensive that the common hobbyist modules like the HM-10 but they far more advanced, well supported with full data sheets and a user forum.
 Most questions, if not all, will have already been answered on the forum.

 User guide, data sheet, firmwares and update tool.
 Same page as above, click the Documents tab and scroll down.

 Technical details.
 This is a website with lots of details.
 Use the menu on the left.

 The RX4870/1 is a very small SMD board which makes it a little difficult for hobbyists.
 A basic breakout board can be built if you have fairly steady hands.
 Here is my rather lack lustre attempt.
 I mounted the module upside down so that I still have access to the pads should I need to add more connections later.

-The connections are arranged to match the usb/serial adaptor I am using plus an extra GND.
+The connections are arranged to match the usb/serial adaptor I am using.